StackVista/stackstate-docs/setup/installation/kubernetes_install/install_stackstate.md

 # Install StackState

 {% hint style="info" %}
+If you are installing StackState on a Kubernetes cluster with limited permissions, first read the [required permissions](./required_permissions.md) and how your Kubernetes administrators can help out.
+{% endhint %}

+{% hint style="info" %}
 If you are installing StackState on OpenShift, refer to the [OpenShift installation instructions](/setup/installation/openshift_install.md).
 {% endhint %}